mmistakes/so-simple-theme/_mnprdocs/config.md

 </figure>

 {% include aio-hint.html %} Big amounts of motion will distort substrate-based effects.
 It is recommended to refresh the substrate with the _Substrate Tile_ attribute once in a while to reset the substrate texture.

+---

+## General
+General attributes concern all stylizations and contain general attributes that change the overall result.

+### World Scale
+Defines how many _Maya_ units is considered one meter/cm (normal/miniature) in the virtual world.
+Since most projects work with assets at different scales, setting up the _World Scale_ right will help the stylization behave correctly.

+If your character is supposed to be one meter high in his world, but is actually 5 units high in _Maya_, the _World Scale_ attribute should be set to 5.
+{: .notice--info}

 ### Atmosphere Tint
 Defines a custom atmospheric perspective color, making things at distance tint towards the specified color.